mr-habib/ICS3U_LoopExercises/README.md

 ...
 ```
 ## Natural Numbers
 Have the user input a positive integer.
-Print all the numbers from 0 up to (AND INCLUDING) the user's inputted number.
+Print all the numbers from 0 up to (AND INCLUDING) the user's inputted number.</br>
 Example interaction:
 ```
 >> Enter a number: 3